Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintC/us1013/readme.md

 - It may work as a “long operation” be aware of when and how to conclude the “operation”.
 - The customer manager should be able to edit the ranking if none of the interested parties were yet notified of the results.
 - All the candidates should be ranked before moving to the result phase.
+- To avoid recording in the system a lot of details that will not have any impact (a lot candidates in ranking, just the first ones are important), the client suggests that the ranking size is limited to a configurable number based on the number of vacancies, ensuring that only the most relevant candidates are ranked.
+This configurable number can be adjusted using a global property that determines the extent of the ranking beyond the vacancy number.

 ### How is supposed to work?